Data protection privacy notice for patients

 If we are relying on your consent to use your personal information for a particular purpose, you may withdraw your consent at any time and we will stop using your information for that purpose.

-All requests should be made by email to our Practice Manager, Sarah Mitchell at the practice.
+All requests should be made by email to our Practice Manager, Michelle Skeet at the practice.

 If you do not wish us to use your personal information as described, you should discuss the matter with your dentist.
 If you object to the way that we collect and use your information, we may not be able to continue to provide your dental care.